EdoardoLaGreca/werc-on-openbsd/README.md

 ## Usage

-The following procedure downloads scripts using the latest release tag, which has been tested before publication.
+The following procedure downloads scripts using the latest release tag.
 The latest tag shown in the URL below is manually updated, please check that it matches the actual latest release before proceeding.
 It is not recommended (at all) to run scripts from the `main` branch.

 The following procedure refers to the setup script (`setup.sh`).
 For the un-setup script (`unsetup.sh`), the procedure is the same except for the script name.